intrtl/AiletLibraryExamples/iOS/IrDeeplinkExample/readme_en.md

 | IR\_ERROR\_VISIT\_ID\_INCORRECT | 12 | Incorrect visit id received from external application. |
 | IR\_ERROR\_AUTH                 | 13 | Authentication error.                                  |
 | IR\_ERROR\_NOVISIT              | 17 | There is no visit with such ID in the application.         |

+*In sync method this status means that there is a data for sync (any photos to send or reports to receive) and sync process started successfully.

+** In sync method this status means that there is no data fot sync (all photos are sent and reports are received).
+The status for sync method is not an error.

 ### Status and available reports depending on tasks in visit, photos and their obligation.